 - With the idle-time tracking feature, ELDs can help you identify drivers who are wasting fuel.
 According to an estimate, for a truck that consumes $70,000 of fuel per year, approximately $5,600 is wasted on idling.

-- With features such as GPS tracking and geofencing, fleet managers can identify better, shorter routes and plan their trips more efficiently.
+- With the GPS tracking feature, fleet managers can identify better, shorter routes and plan trips more efficiently.

 - Most ELDs gather data that helps fleet managers identify drivers with bad driving behaviors.
 With the help of driver profiles and driver scorecards, fleet managers can help drivers improve and reduce the risk of accidents & injuries.